Artist’s Statement 2025

 I am interested in the détournement and reframing of histories and works of literature as vehicles for exploring questions of feminism.

-The Sinthome drawings Gouache, pencil and collage on arches paper, 30 x 40 cm each 2021-2023
+The Sinthome drawings Gouache, pencil and collage on arches paper, 30 x 40 cm each 2021-2025

 A selection from a series of ongoing drawings that began with researching set design and performance ideas for my film “Fugue”, drawing on research into art historical and literary representation of women in relation to psychoanalysis and hysteria.
-Part of a new body of work supported by a Bursary award from the Arts Council of Ireland
+Part of a body of work supported by a Bursary award from the Arts Council of Ireland

 Fugue - the inheritance

-Digital 16mm film/c.12min/Úna Quigley/2023 (released 2024)
+Digital 16mm film/c.12min/Úna Quigley (released 2025)

 “Fugue - the inheritance” imagines a convening of historical and fictional "hysterics".
 It uses absurdity, music and choreography to weave together ideas from feminism, psychoanalysis and ecocriticism, and draws on on a range of literature from Sophocles to Sylvia Plath.